Ivan Lawrence: Early life and legal career

+In the field of international human rights, he played a prominent and successful part in the campaign to release a million Jews from the Soviet Union, the release of thirty-two Egyptians imprisoned under President Hosni Mubarak, and the release from imprisonment, and subsequent installation as President of the Maldives, of Mohammed Nasheed.
+He speaks with authority on economic crime and most recently has annually co-chaired the Cambridge International Symposium on Economic Crime at Jesus College.

 Political career

 Lawrence, having twice unsuccessfully stood for the Peckham constituency in 1966 and 1970, was elected MP for Burton in February 1974.
 He held the seat until May 1997 when he lost to Labour's Janet Dean.

 He was a member of the Conservative Monday Club in 1973 when in the autumn of that year he had contributed an article to Monday News on the subject of "The Problem of State Subsidised Strikers".
-He is listed as a Club MP in May 1975, in a Club office list as one of their MP members in July 1976, and in a Club members' circular as one of its members standing for re-election to Parliament for Burton in the General Election on 9 June 1983.
-He was still on the List of Club MPs in 1990.
-He has also been a member of the Conservative Bow Group for over 50 years and has contributed to many of its publications over that period.
+He is listed as a Club MP in May 1975.
+He has also been an active member of the Conservative Bow Group for over 50 years, contributing to many of its publications on law and order over that period, and of the Socirty of Conservative Lawyers for over 60 years.